 Using Your Current Health Insurance for Coverage Abroad

-In most cases, the current health insurance that you have in your home country will not cover your medical expenses once you move abroad.
+In most cases, the current health insurance you have in your home country will not cover your medical expenses once you move abroad.
 This is one of the most common misconceptions among new expats.
-Understanding what coverage, if any, your home country insurance provides abroad is crucial for avoiding gaps in coverage.
+Understanding what coverage, if any, your home country insurance provides abroad is important for avoiding gaps.

-• Limited-time coverage makes public insurance unsuitable for long-term expats: Public insurance has limited-time coverage.
-For instance, certain types of public insurance will provide coverage for your first six months abroad — this may not be suitable for you if you stay abroad for a year or more.
+- Limited-time coverage makes public insurance unsuitable for long-term expats: Public insurance has limited coverage periods.
+For instance, certain types of public insurance will provide coverage for your first six months abroad, which may not be suitable if you stay abroad for a year or more.

-• Exceptions exist for specific insurance types and military coverage: Exceptions may apply if you have an international health insurance plan or a special health insurance plan for retired military people (Tricare), or a premium local health insurance plan that comes with health coverage in the country you’re moving to.
+- Exceptions exist for specific insurance types and military coverage: Exceptions may apply if you have an international health insurance plan, a special health insurance plan for retired military personnel ( Tricare), or a premium local health insurance plan that comes with health coverage in the country you’re moving to.

-• Verification with your insurance company prevents coverage surprises: If you want to be sure, you can call your insurance company or insurance broker that you bought your insurance from and ask them specific questions on health coverage in the country you’re moving to, including what coverage you’ll get.
+- Verification with your insurance company prevents coverage surprises: If you want to be sure, call your insurance company or the broker you bought your insurance from and ask specific questions about health coverage in the country you’re moving to, including what coverage you’ll get.

 Most home country insurance plans aren’t designed for expat living, making dedicated expat coverage essential for complete coverage abroad.